Skip to main content

 To see query log examples, visit the AWS CloudTrail documentation.

-Log field mapping
+Log field mappings

-Data type: Audit
+Data type: Audit: AWS CloudTrail

 Data origin: aws-cloudtrail